Treatment for Postpartum Depression Overview

 - Whether or not the mother is breastfeeding

 - The medical history of the woman

-- What other types of medications she may be taking
+- Other types of medications the mother may be taking

-The most commonly prescribed type of medication for postpartum depression is an antidepressant.
-Antidepressants work to elevate and stabilize the mood to stop postpartum depression symptoms such as mood swings, sadness and irritability.
-There are several classifications of antidepressants and each one works a little differently in its chemical effect on the brain.
+Antidepressants are the most commonly prescribed type of medication for postpartum depression.
+Antidepressants work to elevate and stabilize the mood.
+This prevents postpartum depression symptoms such as mood swings, sadness and irritability.
+There are several classifications of antidepressants, and each one has a different chemical effect on the brain.

-Other medications besides antidepressants can be taken when the postpartum depression condition is more severe, such as with postpartum anxiety, postpartum obsessive-compulsive disorder, or postpartum psychosis.
-These medications may also include anti-psychotic drugs which work to alter chemicals in the brain, which can change behaviors, mood and emotions.
+Other medications may be prescribed if the postpartum depression condition is more severe.
+This is common for cases of postpartum anxiety, postpartum obsessive-compulsive disorder and postpartum psychosis.
+These medications include anti-psychotic drugs which alter chemicals in the brain, changing behaviors, mood and emotions.

 Treating Postpartum Depression with Antidepressants (SSRI)

 Antidepressants are the most common forms of medications prescribed to women suffering from postpartum depression.
-Antidepressants work to balance out brain chemicals called neurotransmitters, which affect mood and emotions.
+Antidepressants work to balance a person’s neurotransmitters, brain chemicals that affect mood and emotions.